igvteam/igv/scripts/igvtools_readme.txt

 Igvtools can also be started directly using java as shown below.
 This option allows more control over java parameters, such as the maximum memory to allocate.
-In the example below igvtools is started with 1500 MB of memory allocated and /path/to/IGVTools is the location where you have unpacked IGVTools
+In the example below igvtools is started with 1500 MB of memory allocated

-   java -Xmx1500m --module-path=/path/to/IGVTools/lib @igv.args [command] [options][arguments]
+   java -Xmx1500m  -jar lib/igvtools.jar [command] [options][arguments]

 To start with a gui the command is

-   java -Xmx1500m --module-path=/path/to/IGVTools/lib @igv.args gui
+   java -Xmx1500m  -jar lib/igvtools.jar gui

 ---------------------------------------------------------------------------
 Memory settings